-Born on December 25, 1971, Justin Trudeau is Canada’s 23rd Prime Minister, the Minister of Intergovernmental Affairs and the Minister of Youth.
+Justin Trudeau (born December 25, 1971) is Canada’s 23rd Prime Minister.
+He also serves as Minister of Intergovernmental Affairs and Minister of Youth.

-In 2002, Mr. Trudeau returned home to Montréal, where he fell in love with Sophie Grégoire, a Quebec TV and radio host.
-They married in 2005 and, in subsequent years, became the proud parents of Xavier, Ella-Grace, and Hadrien.
+In 2002, Justin returned home to Montréal, where he met Sophie Grégoire, a Quebec TV and radio host.
+They married in 2005 and are now the proud parents of Xavier, Ella-Grace, and Hadrien.

-In 2007, Mr. Trudeau decided to serve Canadians by seeking the nomination in the Montréal riding of Papineau.
-He was elected in 2008, and then again in 2011 and 2015.
+Justin entered politics to make change that would better serve all Canadians.
+In 2007, he built a community-based, grassroots campaign to win the Liberal Party nomination in the Montréal riding of Papineau.
+He was elected in 2008, and re-elected in 2011 and 2015.

-Mr. Trudeau was elected Leader of his party in April 2013.
-Propelled by hope and hard work, he focused his leadership on building the team and the plan to create growth that works for the middle class.
-He advocated for fair economic opportunity for everyone, respect for and promotion of freedom and diversity, and a more democratic government that represents all of Canada.
+Justin was elected Leader of the Liberal Party in April 2013.
+His leadership campaign focused on building a new, truly national movement of progressive Canadians, bringing hundreds of thousands of Canadians into politics, most for the first time.
+He worked closely with his team to build a plan to create jobs, grow the economy, and strengthen the middle class.
+With Justin’s leadership, the Liberal plan emphasized fair economic opportunity for everyone, respect for and promotion of freedom and diversity, and a more democratic government that truly represents Canadians.

-On October 19, 2015, Mr. Trudeau led his party to victory, winning a majority government with seats in every province and territory across the country.
-He was elected on a platform for change and growing the middle class.
+On October 19, 2015, Justin led his party to victory, winning a majority government with seats in every province and territory across the country.
+He was sworn in on November 4, 2015.

 As Prime Minister, Justin leads a government that works hard every day to build an economy that works for the middle class and people working hard to join it.
 His team is focused on creating new jobs, fostering strength out of Canada’s rich diversity, fighting climate change, and achieving reconciliation with Indigenous Peoples.
 A proud feminist, Justin appointed Canada’s first gender balanced Cabinet.